-It offers a wide range of career opportunities if you have hands-on experience in Business Intelligence, Data Warehousing, Data visualization, Data Management and Machine Learning.
+It offers a wide range of career opportunities if you have hands-on experience in Business Intelligence, Data Warehousing, Data visualisation, Data Management and Machine Learning.
 You can expect high salary packages if you end up in banking, hospitality, telecom, cable and Media.

-There are three Qualification Levels:
+There Are Three Qualification Levels:

 VET (Vocational Education & Training) Study